MichelDeudon/formations/content/en/p/stage-maths-montpellier/index.md

 <!--more-->

 {{< callout note >}}
+Communication kit {{% staticref "u/Stage-Pre-Rentree.pdf" %}}Pre-school program{{% /staticref %}}.
+{{< /callout >}}

+{{< callout note >}}
 Registration open, limited places. <br>
 RSVP by sms to <a href="tel:0613835412">06 13 83 54 12</a>.
 {{< /callout >}}

+{{< figure src="maths/stage-pre-rentree.png" caption="Pre school program at La Paillade, Montpellier. - August 28 - September 1st, 2023.">}}

 ## Introduction

-La Paillade district, in Montpellier, is home to numerous young talents and stars, especially scientists.
 With the [GSC association](https://www.jeveuxaider.gouv.fr/organisations/4859-generations-solidaires-et-citoyennes) (Générations Solidaires et Citoyennes), a "STAGE DE PRÉ-RENTRÉE" for 2023-2024 is organized, for students from primary to high school and higher.
 The summer internship is an opportunity to effectively prepare for the start of the year, in a caring environment and a collective working atmosphere, in small groups.
 It allows young people to learn or study in a good mood, to help students in their difficulties, to restore their confidence and to support them by adapting to their needs.

 ## Public

-Open to everyone, from CP to terminale, and higher education (BTS, Prépa, L1/M2).
+Open to everyone, from CP to terminale, and higher education (BTS, Prépa, Bachelor, Master).

-<b>Subjects</b>: Mathematics, Physics-Chemistry, Methodology
+<b>Subjects</b>: Mathematics, French, Physics-Chemistry, English

 ## Dates and place